AbdelRMB/AbdelRMBUI/README.md

 ![Author](https://img.shields.io/badge/author-AbdelRMB-green)

 ## 🚀 Introduction
 The **AbdelRMBUI Library** is a flexible and customizable menu management system for FiveM servers, developed using **Lua** and **Vue.js**.
-This library helps you easily integrate interactive menus in your FiveM scripts, with support for player information display and financial data.
+This library helps you easily integrate interactive menus in your FiveM scripts, with support for player information display and financial data and others.

 ## 🛠️ Features
 - Built using **Lua** and **Vue.js** for a seamless integration.